RIOT-OS/riot-course/slides/riot-workshop.md

     - Using the native target
     - Debug your application

-3. RIOT internals
+3. Going further with RIOT

     - Structure and organization of the operating system
+    - The build system
-    - Main modules of RIOT
+    - Main system modules
+    - The kernel
     - Hardware abstraction layer and drivers
-    - External packages
+    - Using and writing external packages

 ---